 Shocks, Solitons and Turbulence Unit (Emile Touber)

-The Shock, Solitons and Turbulence (S2T) Unit carries theoretical and computational studies of energy transfers and transport arising from shock/solitary waves and turbulence.
+The Shocks, Solitons and Turbulence (S2T) Unit carries theoretical and computational studies of energy transfers and transport arising from shock/solitary waves and turbulence.
 We work on a variety of problems (from cosmic to biological scales) expressed in terms of (i) fields obeying some form of conservation laws, (ii) closed using physics-based or simple behavioral arguments, (iii) and found in a turbulent and/or shocked regime.
 Our current activities are articulated around three main themes:

 - Complex fluids: where the constituents of matter are “slave” particles strictly obeying physical laws.
 In particular, we are interested in fluids featuring a thermodynamic pressure that is locally concave (in pressure-volume space), such as near a phase transition (e.g. non-ideal fluids), electrically conductive (e.g. plasma, picture above) or out of thermodynamic equilibrium (e.g. bulk viscosity).
 Applications are space exploration, propulsion and power, geophysical and astrophysical flows.